seacode/gmacs/docs/bbrkc/bbrkc.md

     experiment by Weinberg et al. (2004) with a standard deviation of 0.025.
 Survey catchability was assumed to be constant over time.
 Some scenarios estimate $q$ in the model.
-  * Males mature at sizes =120 mm CL.
-For convenience, female abundance was summarized at sizes =90 mm CL as an index of mature females.  viii.
+  * Males mature at sizes = 120 mm CL.
+For convenience, female abundance was summarized at sizes = 90 mm CL as an index of mature females.
 For summer trawl survey data, shell ages of newshell crabs were 12 months or less, and shell ages of oldshell and very oldshell crabs were more than 12 months.
-  * Measurement errors were assumed to be normally distributed for size compositions and were log- normally distributed for biomasses.
+  * Measurement errors were assumed to be normally distributed for size compositions and log-normally distributed for biomasses.

 # Gmacs